alexgilbertDG/AutomaticGitPusher/README.md

 # AutomaticGitPusher

-Change your path for your own Repo
+Change your path for your own Repo<br>
-Then, Run on the terminal with ->  . pusher.sh
+Then, Run on the terminal with ->  . pusher.sh<br>
-Then, enter commit message and enjoy
+Then, enter commit message and enjoy<br>